DanglingPointer/TTK4147/Ex2/README.md

 The resources are shared randomly.

-3. Run the program from assignment D.
+3.Run the program from assignment D.

 - What happens when running the threads before adding a mutex, and why?

 Nothing goes wrong!
 WHY??
 Expected: Second thread shows non-incremented variables because the first thread increments their cached copies.

-4. Run the program from assignment E.
+4.Run the program from assignment E.

 - How did the deadlock happen?